 Sleeping better does not mean that more hours are spent sleeping.
 On the contrary, sleeping better often means that people sleep less hours.
 It is most important that the quality of sleep is good.
 That means alternating between deep sleep and light sleep and having fewer periods of wakefulness during the night.
-There are tips everywhere that can help you sleep better.
+On the internet, tips that can help you sleep better can be found everywhere.
 They are called sleep hygiene tips.